Azufendei/Chess-Engine/README.md

 To Implement:

 GUI for choosing player 1 and player 2
-GUI for selecting different boards and chess p
+GUI for selecting different boards and chess pieces